-HIV is still a highly stigmatised condition, which can make people living with HIV more susceptible to problems like depression, anxiety, adjustment issues.
+Despite these life changing opportunities, HIV is still a highly stigmatised condition, which can make people living with HIV more susceptible to problems like depression, anxiety, adjustment issues.
 Living with and managing this condition presents its own unique challenges.

 You can self-refer or speak to your doctor or nurse and request a referral.

 Due to the high number of referrals, there may be a short wait before you are seen by the team.
+For anyone newly diagnosed with HIV, pregnant or inpatient, you will be prioritised and seen sooner.

 Our HIV psychologists are specifically trained to support people with the following:

-• new diagnosis and difficulties with coping
+• new diagnosis and adjustment to living with HIV

 • HIV-related mental health issues such as depression, anxiety, sleep, bereavement and loneliness, relationship and sexual health problems